Missing a period is the most obvious sign of a potential pregnancy. However, some women may experience bleeding or spotting throughout pregnancy.

-A pregnancy test uses either a sample of blood or urine to find traces of the hCG hormone.
-Your placenta develops this hormone 10 days after fertilization.
+A pregnancy test uses either a blood or urine sample to detect traces of the hCG hormone, which your placenta develops 10 days after fertilization.

-Blood tests performed by healthcare professionals are very accurate and can detect pregnancy the second week after conception.
-At-home pregnancy tests using urine are 97% to 99% accurate and can detect pregnancy two weeks after conception or around the time your next period is due.
+Blood tests carried out by healthcare professionals are very accurate and can detect pregnancies in the second week after conception.
+At home, urine pregnancy tests are 97% to 99% accurate and can detect pregnancies two weeks after conception or around the time your next period is due.

-Make an appointment with your Baylor St. Luke's Medical Group OBGYN to verify your pregnancy and receive advanced prenatal care throughout your exciting journey.
+Make an appointment with your Baylor St. Luke's Medical Group OBGYN to verify your pregnancy and receive advanced prenatal care during your exciting journey.

 Signs of Pregnancy/The Pregnancy Test